rwieruch/blog_robinwieruch_content/react-firebase-authorization-roles-permissions.md

 ...
 {{< /highlight >}}

 Now the authenticated user is provided via React's Context API extended with the database user  to all our components.
-As you may have noticed, implementation was quite repetitive to the authorization higher-order component.
+As you may have noticed, the implementation was quite repetitive to the authorization higher-order component.
 The only thing we changed was the local state usage instead of the redirects.
 Let's see how we can extract the common implementation to our Firebase class without touching the implementation details with the local state (authentication higher-order component) and the redirection (authorization higher-order component).

 {{< highlight javascript "hl_lines=10 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37" >}}
 ...